 If you’re not sure how you’re going to pay rent during the coronavirus pandemic, there may be local, state and federal rental assistance programs that can help.

 Rental assistance programs: Some local governments have set up funds to help residents pay rent after facing reduced hours or losing their job because of the coronavirus.

 Deferring rent payments: Some local governments have created programs that allow tenants to postpone making rent payments during the COVID-19 pandemic.
-For example, in the city of West Sacramento, California, renters who qualify are allowed to defer rent payments through July 28, 2020, though they must produce supporting documentation of income loss before their rent payments are due.

 Where to get help: To search for emergency rental assistance programs in your area, reach out to your city and county governments.
 Check with your state to see what’s available as well.
 You can find the contact information for your state government at usa.gov.

 Rental assistance: In December 2020, President Donald Trump signed into law a second coronavirus stimulus package that included $25 billion in emergency rental assistance.

 The Treasury Department is now working with state and local governments to distribute the funds, which will generally be paid directly to landlords and utility service providers.
 The relief money will cover current and past-due expenses related to housing, including rent and utilities.

 Where to get help: Renters and landlords can apply for assistance through state and local government programs.
 For more information, visit the Emergency Rental Assistance Program website.